 This medication may also be used in combination with other medication to treat depression.

 HOW TO USE: Take this medication as directed by your doctor, usually 2 times a day.
 Gently remove the medication from the packaging with dry hands by peeling back the tab.
 Do not push the tablet through the packaging.
 Place your dose of this medication under the tongue and allow it to dissolve completely in your saliva.
-Do not chew, crush, or swallow the tablet whole.
+Do not chew, crush, split, or swallow the tablet whole.
 Do not eat or drink anything for 10 minutes after taking this medication.

 The dosage is based on your medical condition and response to treatment.

 Take this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.
 It may take several weeks before you get the full benefit of this drug.

 It is very important to continue taking this medication exactly as prescribed, even if you are feeling better and thinking more clearly.
 Do not increase your dose or take this drug more often than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.
 Do not stop taking this medication without consulting your doctor.

 Tell your doctor if your condition does not improve or if it worsens.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.